dansanderson/mega65-welcome-guide/using-jtag.md

 On your PC, download the M65Connect app for Windows, Mac, or Linux, available from the Filehost.
 You can also use the `m65` and `m65_ftp` command line tools, available from [the mega65-tools Github repository](https://github.com/MEGA65/mega65-tools/releases/tag/CI-latest).
 If you're interested in the debugging feature, download the M65 Debugger app from Filehost.

 See [the M65Connect README](https://github.com/MEGA65/m65connect) and [the m65dbg README](https://github.com/MEGA65/m65dbg) for more information on how to use these tools.

+% TODO: test these tools and provide more screenshots and instructions